sagiegurari/cargo-make/README.md

 ```

 You can also define a list of makefiles to extend from.<br>
-All be loaded in the order you define.<br>
+All will be loaded in the order you define.<br>
 For example:

 ```toml